homan-uppu/writing/2-Essays/Fear equality.md

 ...

-Asymmetry is a function of complexity.

 We can model the process we follow to get what we want (whatever that may be) as a game.
-The "winning" criteria is feeling the satiation from getting what we want.
-Our process involves making decisions about what to do.
-Each decision takes us to a point where we see more choices that we have to decide from. [^1]
+The "winning" criteria is feeling the satiation from getting what we want and our process resembles a tree.
+Each decision we make leads to more decisions that have to be made. [^1]

-Therefore, our process to get the things we want resembles a decision tree:

-<>.

-Complexity is proportional to the number of possibilities in this process, or in other words, the number of possible paths you can take in this tree.
-More complex games have more possibilities than less complex games. [^2]

-Whether you want to build a great company, make an emotionally moving work of art, or even improve your relationships, the process you follow to get what you want resembles this tree because you make choices out of an array of choices available at any given moment in time, and each choice you make influences the choices that are available next.
+Whether you want to build a great company, make an emotionally moving work of art, or even improve your relationships, the process you follow to get what you want resembles a decision tree.
+When you learn that something doesn't work you backtrack and go down a different branch.
+When something works you continue going down that branch.

 The advantage of framing our endeavors as games is that we can study the nature of most human endeavors by studying the nature of simpler, more well understood games, and extrapolating those learnings to the games that we play.

+Games have a notion of "complexity".
+While there are many ways to calculate complexity of a game it boils down to how many possibilities exist in the game.
+In a simple game there are only so many different moves a player can make, and only so many states that a player can end up in.
+More complex games have more moves (choices), more states, and therefore more possibilities.

+Complexity is important for us to understand because asymmetry is a function of complexity. *The greater the complexity of the game, the greater the asymmetry that exists in the game.*

 Let's look at three simple (relative to most of the games we play) games: Tic Tac Toe (simple game), Chess (medium complexity), and Go (high complexity), to get a sense for how asymmetry is related to the complexity of the game.

-(*todo: explain why these games differ in complexity*)

-*A) More complex games have a fewer percentage of moves that are equally good.*

-The better we get at a game, the more we realize the difference in how good moves are.
-When we first start out, all moves seem to be "pretty good" since we haven't yet learned the downstream consequences of a move early on.

-For example, in Chess, moves and openings that were considered good before computers got good at Chess were later found to be not that great and therefore professionals discarded those moves entirely.
+There are two ways we can observe asymmetry in these games:
+1. Asymmetry in the moves (inputs).
+2. Asymmetry in the outcomes (output).

+For a given state of a game, each move you can take at from that state has a notion of "value".
+The higher the value of the move, the better it is.

+By greater asymmetry in the moves, I mean that the range of values of the moves from any given state is greater, and also the difference between the best move and the next best move is greater.

+For example, in Tic Tac Toe, between two trained players, there is only one possible value for each move: 0 - since two trained players in Tic Tac Toe will always draw.

+Chess has a greater range of values than Tic Tac Toe, and Go has an even greater range due to its higher complexity.
-There is a greater asymmetry in the value of moves.

-*B) More complex games have a greater difference between the best and the rest.*
+The greater asymmetry in outcomes follows from the greater asymmetry of moves.
+The difference between the best player and the second best player grows as the complexity of the game increases.

-We observe that there are fewer draws the more complex the game becomes.

-Any game of tic-tac-toe between two “seasoned players” will end in a draw.
-Chess players at the top of their games will often draw.
-In Chess championships, many of the games played result in a draw.
-In Go there rarely if ever any draws between top players.

-Another way to notice this difference is to observe the ELO ratings of professional players.
-ELO ratings is a way to calculate relative skills of players.
+We can study this by analyzing the ELO ratings of professional players.
+ELO is a way to calculate relative skills of players:

 > The difference in the ratings between two players serves as a predictor of the outcome of a match.
 Two players with equal ratings who play against each other are expected to score an equal number of wins.
 A player whose rating is 100 points greater than their opponent's is expected to score 64%; if the difference is 200 points, then the expected score for the stronger player is 76%
 >